arista-eosplus/pyeapi/README.md

     * transport: http, default port: 80
     * transport: https, deafult port: 443
     * transport: https_local, default port: 8080
-    * trasnport: socket, default port: n/a
+    * transport: socket, default port: n/a

+_Note:_ See the EOS User Manual found at arista.com for more details on configuring eAPI values.

 All configuration values are optional.

 ```
 [connection:veos01]